pepopowitz/tdd-workshop/module-4/README.md

 Remember when I said this workshop is collaborative?
 I meant it!

-**ACTION!** Pair up with the person sitting next to you.
+&#128073; Pair up with the person sitting next to you.
 You're going to work together for this module.

-**ACTION!** Choose one computer to work from.
+&#128073; Choose one computer to work from.
 I recommend determining which of you is more comfortable using the other's text editor, and choosing that computer.

 ## Start up The Game

-**ACTION!** Open a new command window from the root of this project, and type `npm run serve-module-4`.
+&#128073; Open a new command window from the root of this project, and type `npm run serve-module-4`.
 This should open a browser window at localhost:8080.
 The screen will look like this:

 ![Game Of Life preview](docs/preview.png)